apache/xalan-c/extensionslib.md

 ```

 Note: For illustration purposes, the preceding stylesheet pays no
 attention to the structure and content of the XML input document.
 Instead, it processes the template (in the stylesheet) bound to the
-variable named `rtf`.
+variable named *rtf*.

 ## intersection

-Implemented in `FunctionIntersection`, `intersection (node-set1, node-set2)`
+Implemented in `FunctionIntersection`,
+`intersection (node-set1, node-set2)`
-returns a `node-set` with all nodes that are in `ns1` and in `ns2`.
+returns a `node-set` with all nodes that are in *node-set1* and in
+*node-set2*.

 ## difference

 Implemented in `FunctionDifference`, `difference(node-set1, node-set2)`
-returns a `node-set` with the nodes in `node-set1` and not in
+returns a `node-set` with the nodes in *node-set1* and not in
-`node-set2`.
+*node-set2*.

 ## distinct

 Implemented in `FunctionDistinct`, `distinct (node-set)` returns a
 `node-set` containing nodes with distinct string values.
 If more than
-one node in the `node-set` contains the same text node value, distinct
+one node in the *node-set* contains the same text node value, distinct
 only returns the first of these nodes that it finds.

 ## evaluate

 Implemented in `FunctionEvaluate`, `evaluate (xpath-expression)`
-returns the result of evaluating the xpath-expression in the current
+returns the result of evaluating the *xpath-expression* in the current
 XPath expression context (automatically passed in by the extension
 mechanism).